Gap Identification in SAP ERP Implementation: A Key to Project Success

 1. Introduction

-2. Understanding the Concept of Gaps in SAP ERP Implementation
+2. Understanding SAP ERP Gap Identification

 What exactly are these ‘gaps’ in an SAP ERP implementation?
 They refer to disparities or differences between the functionalities provided by the SAP system and the requirements of the business processes it’s intended to support.
 Gaps can be related to business processes, functionality, or technical aspects.

-A business-process related gap might exist if your organization follows a unique order processing workflow that standard SAP ERP does not support.
+A business-process related gap might exist if your organization follows a unique order-processing workflow that standard SAP ERP does not support.
 A functional gap could arise if SAP lacks specific features necessary for your business.
 A technical gap might be present if SAP isn’t compatible with your existing IT infrastructure or doesn’t support the desired level of customization.

 5. The Importance of Early Gap Identification